-We understand that self injury is something used to cope with problems.
-But here's the thing - self injury doesn't really fix them.
-You can learn how to stop and how to find happier, healthier ways to deal with issues.
+We understand that self-injury is something used to cope with problems.
+But here's the thing - self-injury doesn't fix them.
+You can learn how to stop and find happier, healthier ways to deal with issues.

 The National Mental Health Association has outlined a series of steps that you can take to begin your recovery.

 Teenagers usually have a sense of how their parents will initially react once learning that they are

 self- injuring.
 They fear punishment.
 They fear rejection.